Air Niagara

-Air Niagara is a zeppelin blimp operator and formerly, a scheduled passenger airline based in the New York side of the Niagara Falls.
+Air Niagara was a zeppelin blimp airship operator and formerly a scheduled passenger airline that previously operated jet aircraft based on the New York state side of the Niagara Falls.
 It was one of the many airlines that started flying after the Airline Deregulation Act of 1978 in the United States.
 The company was acquired in early 2022 and is currently working on operating zeppelin tours.

+A Canadian-based airline which operated Convair 580 turboprop and Fokker F28 Fellowship jet aircraft in the province of Ontario also used the Air Niagara name from the late 1980s to 2000.

-Air Niagara offered jet flights from Niagara Falls International Airport (IAG), hoping that tourism to their home region would propel the airline to profitability.
+Air Niagara offered jet flights from Niagara Falls International Airport (IAG) with the assumption that tourism in their home region would propel the airline to profitability.